You want smart political talk without the meltdowns?

 I've never asked you this question before.

-In the course of since the time I've known you, how many times do you think you've been pulled over?
+In the course of, since the time I've known you, how many times do you think you've been pulled over?

-I I'm glad to report to you.
+I'm glad to report to you.

-But uh honestly, I I have been pulled over uh quite a few times uh in my life, many times on the way to revival or or to the hospital or or somewhere, and you can usually explain that.
+It's been a long time since I've been pulled over, Sean, but honestly, I have been pulled over quite a few times in my life, many times on the way to revival or to the hospital or somewhere.

-And I thank God that uh he gives me the grace uh to And and every time you never got a ticket, is that correct?
+And every time you never got a ticket, is that correct?

 Yeah.

-That is that and every and every time you'd ask the police officer pulling you over whether or not they've accepted uh Jesus Christ as their personal l Lord and Savior.
+And every time you'd ask the police officer pulling you over whether or not they've accepted Jesus Christ as their personal Lord and Savior, do not say that to the police officer.

 My mission in life.